-The item "Payables (trade, not insurance)" includes a liability to the holding company regarding interim dividend of kUSD 8,500 and kUSD 233 to GRAWE AG.
-Corporation taxes in the amount of kUSD 5 and the remaining consist of smaller amounts regarding liability to suppliers and other wage related expenses.
+The item "Payables (trade, not insurance)" includes a liability to the holding company regarding interim dividend of kUSD 9,000 and kUSD 293 to GRAWE AG.
+Corporation taxes in the amount of kUSD 0 and the remaining consist of smaller amounts regarding liability to suppliers and other wage related expenses but also the remaining balance of the tax payable from transition to the authorities for kUSD 2,805 which was paid in the first week of January 2024.